-Hsien Loong Wong - Mr. Wong was appointed a Board member, Chief Executive Officer and Chief Financial Officer on April 14, 2017.
-On December 1, 2018, Mr. Wong resigned as the Chief Executive Officer and Chief Financial Officer, but continued to serves as a Board member of the Company.
-He started his career in investor relations in technology, biotechnology, mining and oil and gas.
-Since July 2015, Mr. Wong has served as Associate Director of Propnex, Singapore's largest listed real estate agency From December 2012 until September 2017, Mr. Wong also served as Senior Manager of Business Development as well as its director of property at Big Box Singapore Pte Ltd, a commercial property valued at\$600 million.
+Hsien Loong Wong - Mr. Wong was appointed a Board member, Chief Executive Officer, and Chief Financial Officer on April 14, 2017.
+On December 1, 2018, Mr. Wong resigned as the Chief Executive Officer and Chief Financial Officer but continued to serve as a Board member of the Company.
+He started his career in investor relations in technology, biotechnology, mining, and oil and gas.
+As of January 2023, Mr. Wong leads a team as Senior Associate Division Director at Propnex, Singapore's largest listed real estate agency.
+From December 2012 until September 2017, Mr. Wong also served as Senior Manager of Business Development and was its director of property at Big Box Singapore Pte Ltd, a commercial property valued at \$600 million.
 He also has extensive experience in running public companies.
 In particular, he was CEO of Nexgen Petroleum Corp, an oil and gas drilling company in Tennessee, USA from July 2007 to September 2009.
-He also currently serves as director to Food Bank Singapore, a registered charity, where he has served since January 2015.
+He also currently serves as director of Food Bank Singapore, a registered charity, where he has served since January 2015.
 Mr. Wong's previous experience and knowledge of the Company provides good historical information regarding the Company, which helps management with decisions going forward.
-Mr. Wong received his BA (Hons) in Communications from Simon Fraser University, British Columbia and his MSc in Real Estate from the National University of Singapore.
+Mr. Wong received his BA (Hons) in Communications from Simon Fraser University, British Columbia, and his MSc in Real Estate from the National University of Singapore.